strategineer/personal-website/content/blog/2025-01-23/index.md

 1. Create a new scene
 2. Import the satellite image
 3. Fuss around with the grid size number until the grid size makes it so that the 100m marker on the image lines up with your system's scale (whip out the ruler in Foundry and test it out!).
-I've found that a grid size between 20-30 seems to do the trick for Savage Worlds but you'll figure it out.
+I've found that a grid size between 20-30 seems to do the trick for Savage Worlds.

 # Conclusion